-- 81 BRE Report BR 211 Radon: guidance on protective measures for new dwellings, 1999. - 82 If the hardcore bed is deeper than 600mm, there may be a risk of excessive settlement and cracking of the floor slab.
-In such cases, a suspended floor slab is advised. - 83 BRE Digest 276 Hardcore, 1992. - 84 BS 8500-1:2002 Concrete.
-Complementary British Standard to BS EN 206-1 Method of specifying and guidance for the specifier - 85 BRE Special Digest SD1 Concrete in aggressive ground, 2003.
+- 80 If the hardcore bed is deeper than 600mm, there may be a risk of excessive settlement and cracking of the floor slab.
+In such cases, a suspended floor slab is advised. - 81 BRE Digest 276 Hardcore, 1992. - 82 BS 8500-1:2002 Concrete.
+Complementary British Standard to BS EN 206-1 Method of specifying and guidance for the specifier. - 83 BRE Special Digest SD1 Concrete in aggressive ground, 2003.

+WELSH GOVERNMENT
-4.8 A membrane below the concrete could be formed with a sheet of polvethylene, which should be at least 300μm thick (1200 gauge) with sealed joints and laid on a bed of material that will not damage the sheet.

-4.9 A membrane laid above the concrete may be either polyethylene sheet as described above (but without the bedding material) or three coats of cold applied bitumen solution or similar moisture and water vapour resisting material.
-In each case it should be protected by either a screed or a floor finish, unless the membrane is pitchmastic or similar material which will also serve as a floor finish.

-4.10 Insulants placed beneath floor slabs should have sufficient strength to resist the weight of the slab and the anticipated floor loading as well as any possible overloading during construction.
+- 4.8 A membrane below the concrete could be formed with a sheet of polyethylene, which should be at least 300μm thick (1200 gauge) with sealed joints and laid on a bed of material that will not damage the sheet. - 4.9 A membrane laid above the concrete may be either polyethylene sheet as described above (but without the bedding material) or three coats of cold applied bitumen solution or similar moisture and water vapour resisting material.
+In each case it should be protected by either a screed or a floor finish, unless the membrane is pitchmastic or similar material which will also serve as a floor finish. - 4.10 Insulants placed beneath floor slabs should have sufficient strength to resist the weight of the slab and the anticipated floor loading as well as any possible overloading during construction.
 In order to resist degradation insulation that is placed below the damp proof membrane should have low water absorption.
-If necessary the insulant should be resistant to contaminants in the ground.

-A timber floor finish laid directly on 4.11 concrete may be bedded in a material which may also serve as a damp-proof membrane.
+If necessary the insulant should be resistant to contaminants in the ground. - 4.11 A timber floor finish laid directly on concrete may be bedded in a material which may also serve as a damp-proof membrane.
 Timber fillets laid in the concrete as a fixing for a floor finish should be treated with an effective preservative unless they are above the dampproof membrane.
-Some preservative treatments are described in BS 1282:199986.
+Some preservative treatments are described in BS 1282:199984.

-4.12 The requirement can also be achieved by following the relevant recommendations of Clause 11 of BS CP 102:197387.
-BS 8102:199088 includes recommendations for floors subject to water pressure.
+4.12 The requirement can also be achieved by following the relevant recommendations of Clause 11 of BS CP 102:197385.
+BS 8102:199086 includes recommendations for floors subject to water pressure.